RobbyCowell/site/README.md

 The 'site' is an evolving engineering project, inspired by physical construction sites.

 I'll be documenting the construction of the project in logs as it's built.
-This will be a living project, effectively documenting itself as it's built.

 With each commit and log, this repository will evolve from the bare-bones state it's in today, to a finished, fully featured website.
 This first log outlines the requirements and general plan for the project which can be found [here](./src/dispatches/001-the-brief.md).